Glossary

 A |

-ACH operatorThe central clearing facility managed by the Federal Reserve Bank. |
+ACH OperatorThe central clearing facility managed by the Federal Reserve Bank.ility managed by the Federal Reserve Bank. |

-AddendaData records that have additional information about the payment transaction like remittance information. |
+addendaData records that have additional information about the payment transaction like remittance information. |

-APIApplication Programming Interface, A documented interface between two systems to exchange information in a commonly agreed upon format. |
+APIApplication Programming Interface (API) is a documented interface between two systems to exchange information in a commonly agreed upon format.
+KeyBank uses REST APIs with JSON payloads using HTTPS protocol. |

 API consumerAn authorized user of the API developer portal that has provisioned credentials (API keys) and permission to use our APIs. |

-API keysApplication and client credentials required to access and use our APIs.
-See application credentials, client credentials, keys. |
+API keysApplication and client credentials required to access and use our APIs. |

-Application credentialsA unique identification and password required to access the APIs.
-Application credentials (consumer key and consumer secret) are provided during onboarding. |
+application credentialsClient-specific identification and password that verify you are authorized to access KeyBank APIs.
+Application credentials (consumer key and consumer secret) are used with client credentials to obtain an access token, both provided during onboarding. |

-AuthenticationPart of the entitlement process to verify your identity with KeyBank client credentials.
-See client credentials, entitlement, keys. |
+authenticationPart of the entitlement process to verify your identity with KeyBank client credentials. |

-AuthorizationPart of the entitlement process to permit use of the APIs with application credentials.
-See application credentials, entitlement, keys. |
+authorizationPart of the entitlement process to permit use of the APIs with application credentials. |

 B |

-BatchA software method of running a series of jobs to collect and group similar queries or data sets, typically set to run automatically to a schedule.
-This is an effective process for running high-volume, repetitive jobs.
-See consolidation. |
+batchA software method of running a series of jobs to collect and group similar queries or data sets, typically set to run automatically to a schedule.
+This is an effective process for running high-volume, repetitive jobs. |

-Bearer tokenA unique code generated with your application and client credentials that permits use of the APIs.
-Use the unique code in the Authorization header when you call the API over a secure TLS connection.
-See access token, authentication, authorization. |
+bearer tokenA unique code generated with your application and client credentials that permits use of the APIs.
+This is also known as a bearer token.
+This token is required in the Authorization header for every API call over a secure TLS connection.
+Tokens remain valid for one day. |

 C |

-Certificate/certsAn issued and signed digital certificate that permits the connection between servers and their resources (like applications).
+certificateAn issued and signed digital contract that permits the connection between servers and their resources (like applications).
 Certificates provide a digital signature and encrypted system information to support secure communication between servers, app to server, and human to app.
 You must exchange certificates with KeyBank before using our APIs. |

-Clearing houseThe primary system for sending batches of electronic credit and debit transfers between banks and credit unions. |
+clearing houseThe primary system for sending batches of electronic credit and debit transfers between banks and credit unions. |

-ClientThe application or site that uses KeyBank APIs.
-A client is controlled by verified, authenticated users who have onboarded with KeyBank.
-See API consumer. |
+clientThe application or site that uses KeyBank APIs.
+A client is controlled by verified, authenticated users who have onboarded with KeyBank. |

-Client credentialsA unique identification and password required to verify the API consumer's identity.
+client credentialsA unique identification and password required to verify the API consumer's identity.
 Client credentials (client ID and client secret) are provided during onboarding. |

-CodeThe program instructions for the API that shows how the API request and response are in JSON format. |
+codeThe program instructions for the API that shows how the API request and response are in JSON format. |

-Code snippetProvides small examples of code in JSON data format. |
+code snippetProvides small examples of code in JSON data format. |

-ConsolidationThe action of grouping transactions and related data by a group a data sets.
+consolidationThe action of grouping transactions and related data by a group a data sets.
 Consolidation can involve conversion from one file format to another. |

-CreditTo push funds to other accounts. |
+creditTo push funds to other accounts. |

 cURL commandThe client URL (cURL) is a command line tool that sends data between two systems like web systems or application to server. |